Hot Tips for Kawartha Ice Fishing

 To help narrow your search from the hundred or so lakes in the Kawartha Highlands I suggest using the online search tool created and maintained by the Ontario Ministry of the Natural Resources and Forestry called Fish ON-Line

-It is pretty simple to use and with a few clicks you can find individual lake information including other fish species in the lake and the current fishing regulations (which are very lake-specific in the Kawartha Highlands).
-One of my favorite search tools is the “Stocked Water Body” search where you can pull up the latest stocking summary which includes when and how many fish where last stocked in each lake.
+It is pretty simple to use and with a few clicks, you can find individual lake information including other fish species in the lake and the current fishing regulations (which are very lake-specific in the Kawartha Highlands).
+One of my favourite search tools is the “Stocked Water Body” search where you can pull up the latest stocking summary which includes when and how many fish where last stocked in each lake.

-Although you are not required to have an Ontario Federation of Snowmobile Clubs (OFSC) trail permit while traveling to a fishing destination along crown or public land, the OFSC maintains these trails all winter so it would be a good idea to support them and purchase a permit before using the OFSC trail system.
+Although you are not required to have an Ontario Federation of Snowmobile Clubs (OFSC) trail permit while travelling to a fishing destination along crown or public land, the OFSC maintains these trails all winter so it would be a good idea to support them and purchase a permit before using the OFSC trail system.

 It can be extremely rewarding hiking or snowmobiling miles into the bush, finding that remote lake and fishing it for the first time.
 Be forewarned though, stocking is no guarantee of success; you still have to put in the sweat-equity before you are catching fish with any regularity.